Freitag, 23. Juli 2021

 Around 1933, Osvaldo Fresedo became involved with the problem of securing artist royalties and copyrights.
 The Asociación de Autores y Compositores de Música (Association of Authors and Composers of Music, AACM) was formed, and coincided with the opening of discussions in the United States Congress on the subject of medium, content ownership and related matters.
 To that end the Telecommunications Act of 1934 was enacted into Law in the United States.
 With the expressed intent to address US Congress and ASCAP, Osvaldo Fresedo embarked on his third trip to the United States on the Western World (of the Munson Line of course!) on September 1934

 Fresedo travelled with Dr. José Eduardo Ríos, a legal advisor to the AACM.
-On September 28 they were in Rio de Janeiro meeting with their Brazilian counterparts
+On September 27 they were in Rio de Janeiro meeting with their counterparts of the Sociedade Brasileira de Autores Theatraes

 They landed in Brooklyn on October 10, 1934